 North Face Winter Warm Tights. $85.
 You can’t have a list of cold weather active wear without including North Face – they have earned their reputation as one of the best for skiers, but that also translates to running and cycling.
 The Winter Warm Tights are probably the best looking tights in the bunch, and definitely intended to be used as a single layer, but can be a base layer in very cold temps.
 The main fabric is elastane which will keep the tights in shape for a long time, and they have a poly/elastane knit for the thermal layer.
 The tights come with features like reflective accents and a rear pocket.
 A great all-around tight for many different winter activities.

-Patagonia Velocity Tights. $79.
-The Patagonia Velocity thermal tights are a great option for cooler weather runs, especially those where you might find yourself on the trail when it warms up.
+Patagonia Borderless Tights. $99.
+A favorite for women, the Patagonia Borderless thermal tights are a great option for cooler weather runs, especially those where you might find yourself on the trail when it warms up.
 The Poly/Elastane blend does a great job of keeping you warm but also being versatile as the conditions change.
 They are built with a low-profile waistline which we find quite comfortable, as well as lower-profile pockets and excellent flatlock stitching.
-While perhaps not quite as warm as some of the other thermal options, we would very quickly reach for these tights on runs that might be 40 degrees and above.
+The tights tend to ride well on the hips for people who have issues with tights wanting to slide downward.
+While perhaps not quite as warm as some of the other thermal options, we would very quickly reach for these tights on runs that might be 30 degrees and above.
 Patagonia puts a lot of research into their products, which is why we are always comfortable trying their gear.

 Garneau Ridge Tights. $80 – $90.
 The Louis Garneau (LG) brand has long been known for its cycling wear, and these are probably cycling tights at the core.
 However, we have been known to buy excellent LG cycling tights and use them for a wide range of uses, including running, being very pleased with the result.
 They are moisture-wicking, warm, and use a 10-panel design to help provide compression where you need it and range of motion where it matters.
 LG also does a great job of making their products a bit more wind-resistant, given that so many use the gear for cycling.
 At $89, we actually think these tights are a nice bargain on the market, and the typical cold weather runner will be happy with them.